Elasto-plastic residual stress analysis of selective laser sintered porous materials based on 3D-multilayer thermo-structural phase-field simulations: Acknowledgements

 \section{Acknowledgements}

-Authors acknowledge the financial support of German Science Foundation (DFG) in the framework of the Collaborative Research Centre Transregio 270 (CRC-TRR 270, project number 405553726, sub-projects A06 and A07), the Research Training Groups 2561 (GRK 2561, project number 413956820, sub-project A4), the Priority Program 2122 (SPP 2122, project number 493889809).
+Authors acknowledge the financial support of German Research Foundation (DFG) in the framework of the Collaborative Research Centre Transregio 270 (CRC-TRR 270, project number 405553726, sub-projects A06 and A07), the Research Training Groups 2561 (GRK 2561, project number 413956820, sub-project A4), the Priority Program 2122 (SPP 2122, project number 493889809).
 X. Zhou acknowledges the support from the National Natural Science Foundation of China (project number 12302231), Sichuan Science and Technology Program (project number 2023NSFSC0910), and China Postdoctoral Science Foundation (project number 2023M732433).
 The authors also greatly appreciate the access to the Lichtenberg II High-Performance Computer (HPC) and the technique supports from the HHLR, Technische Universit\"at Darmstadt.
 The computating time on the HPC is granted by the NHR4CES Resource Allocation Board under the project ``special00007''.
-Y. Yang also greatly thanks Dr. Binbin Lin for helping with the setup of layerwise powder deposition.
+Y. Yang and S. Bharech also greatly thanks Dr. B. Lin for helping with the setup of layerwise powder deposition, and P. Kühn and J. Ma for their extensive help with language and grammar checks.